Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

      The Terminus Interval ⬏        ⬑ The Terminal Region

 In `tiny` - you can quickly work with binary terminals simply by _reading_ the phrase.
-Read operations consume the provided number of bits and then returns both the read and remaining bits as separate phrases -
+Read operations consume the provided number of bits and returns both the read and remaining bits as separate phrases -

         let 𝑎 = A known phrase

-        𝑎.Read(𝑛) // Returns two phrases: the read terminus bits and the remainder region
+        𝑎.Read(𝑛) // Reads from the left and returns two phrases: the read terminus bits and the remainder region 𝑎.ReadFromEnd(𝑛) // Reads from the right and returns two phrases: the read terminus bits and the remainder region

 ### Why?